2023 British Columbia Income Tax Calculator

 c.
 Pension Income Amount

-In some instances, confirmed by documents such as T4A(P), you may qualify for the Pension Income Amount credit, totaling $1,000[^1^].
+In some cases, shown by papers like T4A(P), you may be able to get the Pension Income Amount credit, which is worth $1,000.

 2. Refundable Tax Credits